microsoft/pxt-ev3/docs/about.md

 ## Simulator: Test Your Code

 You can run your code using the @boardname@ simulator, all inside the same browser window.
-The simulator has support for the brick screen, buttons, sensors, and motors.
+The simulator has support for the EV3 Brick screen, buttons, sensors, and motors.

 ```sim
 brick.buttonEnter.onEvent(ButtonEvent.Bumped, () => {